whyliuxing/reverse-engineering-journal/README.md

  * STDCALL: arguments pushed on stack from right to left.
 Callee cleaned up stack after
  * FASTCALL: first two arguments passed in ecx and edx.
 If there are more, they are pushed onto the stack
 * A hash function is a mathematical process that takes in an arbitrary-sized input and produces a fixed-size output
-* To look at instructions starting from pc for stripped binary in gdb: x/14i $pc
-* Set hardware breakpoint in GDB: hbreak
-* Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
 * Thunk function: a small subroutine that assists a call to another subroutine.
 Thunk function can be used to get current instruction address then use it to reference a variable in the data section since data section is at a known offset from the code section.
 Example: __i686.get_pc_thunk.cx
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * (32 bits Windows exe) FS segment register points to the beginning of current thread's environment block (TEB).
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions on 32-bit system.
 Offset 30h is the PEB structure.
 Offset 2 in the PEB is the BeingDebugged field.
 In x64, PEB is located at offset 60h of the gs segment